b33p024/gr-project/README.md

 ## Description:
   For each host inside the file pcap prints:
-    The amout of traffic it generated
+    The amout of traffic it generated;
-    The amout of traffic generated for each protocol detected
+    The amout of traffic generated for each protocol detected;
+    Tls statystics.
 ### tls statystics:
-  It prints each flow line by line in descending order by the amount of traffic.
+  It prints each TLS flow line by line in descending order by the amount of traffic.
-  For each flow, it detects what kind of traffic is over the TLS protocol (e.g TLS.stackoverflow, TLS.tesla, TLS.chess ) by checking if the requested server name is inside top10k.txt (top10k most visited sites), and validates SNIs for existence by resolving the hostname.
+  For each flow , it detects what kind of traffic is over the TLS protocol (e.g TLS.stackoverflow, TLS.tesla, TLS.chess ) by checking if the requested server name is inside top10k.txt (top10k most visited sites), and validates SNIs for existence by resolving the hostname.

 ## Usage:
   This is a command line tool, it takes only one parameter and has to be a file pcap.